Chocobo Racing: Gameplay

 In this example screenshot, the White Mage activates the "Barrier" ability that protects her from the next attack she receives.
 The "special ability" gauge in the upper left-hand corner of the screen will not recharge until the Barrier vanishes.

-In the world of Chocobo Racing, Magic Stones are scattered throughout each course, and can be picked up by the player by driving through them.
+In Chocobo Racing, Magic Stones are scattered throughout each course, and can be picked up by the player by driving through them.
 Magic Stones can also be stolen from opponents by bumping into them from behind.
 The player can then activate the Magic Stone for some special effect.
 Activating a Haste Stone, for example, gives the character a short speed boost.
 Some Magic Stones stack, increasing in power if more than one of the same kind of stone is picked up by the player.
 Each stone is represented by a corresponding symbol on the racetrack, while stones marked with question marks grant the player a single kind of Magic Stone at random.

-Special abilities are another important aspect of Chocobo Racing.
+Special abilities are another aspect of Chocobo Racing.
 Before each race, the player is prompted to assign a special ability to the selected character.
 During a race, the player can only activate the chosen special ability when the meter in the upper left-hand corner of the screen is full.
 After using the special ability, the player must wait for the meter to recharge to use it again.